 Researchers found that when you drink wine, it leaves behind compounds in your gut referred to as wine-derived human gut metabolites.
 These metabolites were found to protect human cells under stressful conditions that normally lead to cell death or dysfunction, which is what occurs during the early stages of many neurological diseases.

 It’s important to note that the effectiveness of these wine metabolites is only as effective as the overall health of your gut.
-In other words, the researchers found that your gut microbiota composition is responsible for breaking down these wine metabolites, and if your gut isn’t healthy enough to break them down properly, you won’t be able to make use of these metabolites.
+In other words, the researchers found that your gut microbiota composition is responsible for breaking down these wine metabolites.
+If your gut isn’t healthy enough to break them down properly, you won’t be able to make use of these metabolites.

-As you may already know, adopting a ketogenic diet that is free from sugar is a great way to improve your gut health.
-So if you combine natural wine with a ketogenic diet, it’s a better option for your gut and the rest of your body.
+Adopting a ketogenic diet that is free from sugar is a great way to improve your gut health.
+Drinking natural wine can help support your ketogenic goals.

 Facts about General Wine